 Businessmen investment demand for loan-able funds depends on the quantity of their production.

 Generally, the interest and firm's investment demand for loan-able funds has also inverse relationship.
-It means there will be less demand on higher Interest and more demand on lower Interest.
+It means there will be less demand on higher Interest and more demand on lower purchase more consumption, goods than their present income allows and for that they take loans.